tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - EFS file systmes are replicated across multiple AZs
 - They are by default regionally resillient
 - Failure of the region means failure of the file system

+##### DR - S3 Snapshots

+- Snapshots are stored in S3
+- They can be copied between regions
+- This provide global resilience